 Activity 3: Visit Your Favorite Stars and Historical Figures at the National Portrait Gallery

-The National Portrait Gallery is one of the rare art museums that will appeal to basically anyone, from history buffs to pop culture vultures.
-The collection feature portraits of notable Americans.
+The National Portrait Gallery features portraits of notable Americans.
+And it’s one of the rare art museums with wide enough appeal to please history buffs and pop culture vultures alike.
 Some highlights here include Gilbert Stuart’s 1796 standing portrait of George Washington, as well as the artist’s unfinished portraits of George and Martha Washington, which were used as studies for later reproductions.
 Fun fact: it is this portrait of George whose mirror image was used for the engraving that appears on the one-dollar bill.

 The permanent exhibits “Champions” and “Bravo” show notable sports figures and performers.